FObersteiner/uv-env/README.md

 ### Spyder

-- you can install and run spyder as a uvx tool; `uvx spyder` / `uv tool install spyder`
+- you can install and run Spyder as a uvx tool; `uvx spyder` / `uv tool install spyder`
 - to use your project's venv, add spyder-kernels to it: run `uv pip install spyder-kernels` in the activated venv (or add it as